 What is Mercy Health doing to prepare for coronavirus?

+Our commitment to your health and safety comes first.
 We continue to monitor the latest updates and are prepared to safely screen, isolate and care for patients with respiratory illness, including COVID-19.
-Our preparations include:
+Our precautions include:

 - Educating providers and clinical teams on the latest CDC guidelines.

-- Screening all patients at care entry points and facilities via a patient questionnaire.
+- Screening all patients at care entry points and facilities.

 What are the symptoms of coronavirus?

-According to the CDC, reported illnesses have ranged from mild symptoms to severe illness.
-The following symptoms may appear 2-14 days after exposure:
+According to the CDC, not everyone with COVID-19 shows symptoms.
+Reported illnesses have ranged from asymptomatic (no symptoms) to mild symptoms to severe illness.
+Here is a list of some possible symptoms that may appear 2-14 days after exposure: